SUSE/DeepSea/srv/salt/ceph/diagnose/README.md

 Notes:

-All diagnose tests report as standard salt jobs and so will return no response if run with the '--quiet' option.
+As of deepsea version 0.6.8 deepsea sets the salt masters state-output.
+So all diagnose tests will give no output unless ran with the a state output option for
+example:

+    --state-output=changes

 ## ceph.diagnose.ping